snoopycrimecop/omero-plugins/README.md

 [![Build Status](https://travis-ci.org/ome/omero-plugins.svg)](https://travis-ci.org/ome/omero-plugins)

-This collection of OMERO plugins allows us to maintain a single cron job which runs travis daily for all the listed repositories (instead of maintaining separate cron jobs for each one).
+This collection of OMERO plugins allows us to maintain a single cron job which runs Travis daily for all the listed repositories (instead of maintaining separate cron jobs for each one).
 The results can be seen at https://travis-ci.org/ome/omero-plugins/builds.